Where to Stay in Bangkok: A Survival Guide for the Sweaty and Bewildered

 No location divides Bangkok visitors more dramatically than the infamous backpacker headquarters of Khao San Road.
 It’s either a glorious, affordable paradise or a nightmare of bucket drinks and questionable life choices, depending entirely on your perspective and tolerance for bass-heavy music.
 Food and drinks here run 30-40% cheaper than in touristy areas, with pad thai from street vendors starting at $1.50 and large Chang beers around $2.

-Located just 0.6 miles from the Grand Palace and major temples, the area offers extraordinary value for budget travelers willing to tolerate its quirks.
+Located just 0.6 miles from the Grand Palace and major temples, the area offers extraordinary value for budget travelers willing to tolerate its quirks while staying close to the top things to do in Bangkok.
 Hostels like Born Free and Here Hostel offer dorm beds starting at an almost suspiciously low $7-15/night.
 Budget guesthouses including Sourire at Rattanakosin Island and Rambuttri Village Inn provide private rooms with air conditioning in the $20-45/night range.

 For those seeking a dash of comfort amid the backpacker chaos, Casa Nithra and Chillax Heritage offer surprising mid-range havens ($50-90/night) with rooftop pools and actual soundproofing.
 Fair warning: rooms facing the main streets subject occupants to decibel levels equivalent to sleeping on a nightclub dance floor until about 2AM.
 As one traumatized TripAdvisor reviewer noted: “I now know all the lyrics to ‘Sweet Home Alabama’ in Thai.”